Related articles HERE

 The fact is that unless God specifically said so, Pat Robertson did not have any way of knowing the earthquake was God's judgment on the Haitians for voodoo, and Charles Colson and Hal Lindsey had no inside information that tied Hurricane Katrina to a determined act of God.

 This does not mean that Haitians will never have to answer for their spiritual darkness and the people of New Orleans for their "Southern Decadence".
 They will stand in judgment along with the rest of humanity.
-“God does hate sin, but if God merely hated Haiti, there would be no missionaries there; there would be no aid streaming to the nation; there would be no rescue efforts — there would be no hope” .
-[10]
+"God does hate sin, but if God merely hated Haiti, there would be no missionaries there; there would be no aid streaming to the nation; there would be no rescue efforts — there would be no hope".
+[07]

 What The Bible Says

-Job: Proof that every tragedy that befalls people is not a judgment on their sin, and that bad things sometimes do happen to the best people, is to be found in the book of Job.
+Job: Proof that every tragedy that befalls people is not a judgment on their sin and that bad things sometimes do happen to the best people, is to be found in the book of Job.
 God Himself identified Job as a man so righteous there was no one like him on the earth..

-Tower of Siloam: In the book of Luke some of the crowd told Jesus that the Roman governor Pilate, for reasons unknown, had worshippers killed while they were offering sacrifices at the temple.
+Tower of Siloam: In the book of Luke some of the crowd told Jesus that, for reasons unknown, the Roman governor Pilate had worshipers killed at the time they were offering sacrifices in the temple.
 Then, as now, people probably felt that the victims had to have been really bad sinners to have suffered and died as they did.

-Jesus’ not only soundly refuted this idea, but warned His listeners that unless they repented, they too would perish in the same way.
+Jesus not only soundly refuted this idea, but warned His listeners that unless they repented they too would perish in the same way.
 He then reinforced His point with the example of an accident in which 18 people were killed when the tower in Siloam collapsed on them, saying that those that perished in this tragedy were no worse culprits than all other men in Jerusalem.

-Can God Not Control Conditions that Cause Disasters?
+God Cannot Control Conditions that Cause Disasters

 "that even God has a hard time keeping chaos in check and limiting the damage that evil can do" (p.
 43).

-And goes on to say...
+And went on to say...

 "I recognize His limitations.
 He is limited in what He can do by the laws of nature and by the evolution of human nature and human moral freedom" (p.
 134).

-Jesus exercised control over the storm that threatened to swamp the boat that He and His disciples were in.
+In the New Testament Jesus exercised control over the storm that threatened to swamp the boat that He and His disciples were in.

 In fact the book of Revelation describes many events which could easily be characterized as natural disasters, although we can not state with any degree of certainty that they will be.
-[See The Judgment of God...
-The First Six Trumpets]
+See The Judgment of God...
+The First Six Trumpets

 Natural Laws

-“If a man steps off the roof of a five-story building, gravity will pull him to the pavement beneath.
+If a man steps off the roof of a five-story building, gravity will pull him to the pavement beneath.
 If a boy steps in front of a moving freight train, since two objects cannot occupy the same space at the same time, the train will strike the child and likely kill him.
 The same laws that govern gravity, matter in motion, or similar phenomena also govern weather patterns, water movement, and other geological/meteorological conditions.
 All of nature is regulated by these laws, not just the parts that we find convenient.
+[08]

 In a physical world where there is water for boating and swimming, some will drown.
 If there are mountains to climb, there must also be valleys into which one may fall.
 If there are cars to drive, collisions can also occur.
 It may be said that tornadoes, lightning, hurricanes, and other natural disasters are likewise byproducts of a good physical world.
 For instance, the purpose of rain is not to flood or drown, but the result of rain may include these disasters.
 Likewise, hot and cold air are an essential and purposeful part of the physical world, but under certain conditions they may combine to form tornadoes (1978, p.
 72, emp. in orig.).